cedar-ave/resume-generator/README.md

 # resume-generator

 Job seekers work hard to customize a resume for every job application.
-Each bullet that describes what you accomplished in a role is written carefully to include keywords from the job description and follow advised structures like Google's XYZ format ("Accomplished [X] as measured by [Y], by doing [Z]").
+Each bullet that describes what you accomplished in a role is written carefully to include keywords from the job description and follow advised structures like Google's XYZ format ("Accomplished [X] as measured by [Y] by doing [Z]").

 Without a way to catalog those carefully written bullets so they can be modified and reused, work is lost and repeated.

-Use this tool to capture your best bullets and assign them keywords, organizations, and roles.
-To generate a resume, enter keywords from the job description and run a script that populates a template with bullets that match those keywords.
+Use this tool to capture your best bullets by organizing them with keywords and classifying them by role.

+To generate a resume, enter keywords from the job description in the metadata header of a Markdown file and run a script that populates a template with bullets that match those keywords.
 The template is output as a Word document.
-You can then further tailor the Word document to match the job description.
+You then can tailor and refine the Word document further to match the job description.

 The tool also generates a personal summary and list of skills if desired.